 - ensuring that the service has an adequate evacuation procedure for a range of emergency situations, and resources

 - sufficient emergency supplies and resources for the children and adults likely to be at the service.

 Any examples in the guidance are provided as a starting point to show how services can meet (or exceed) the requirement.
 Services may choose to use other approaches better suited to their needs as long as they comply with the criteria.

 In addition to compliance with HS4 (Fire evacuation scheme) the centre must have a documented evacuation procedure specifically for the ECE premises.
 The evacuation procedure required is the responsibility of the service provider.

-This evacuation procedure must cover all emergency situations including, but not limited to fire, earthquake, tsunami, flood, storm, volcano, landslide etc. The procedure has a broader scope than just fire evacuation and must be consistent with the over-arching Fire and Emergency NZ approved fire evacuation scheme.
+This evacuation procedure must cover all emergency situations including, but not limited to fire, earthquake, tsunami, flood, storm, volcano, landslide etc. The procedure has a broader scope than just fire evacuation and must be consistent with the over-arching Fire and Emergency NZ(external link) approved fire evacuation scheme.

 If the service is licensed for under 2’s, then in order to have supplies sufficient for the age and number of children attending, the emergency supplies must include infant formula and spare sterile bottles.

 The National Emergency Management Agency and the Ministry of Education have produced a template that can be used for planning for a variety of emergencies.

 Ministry of Education's Emergency Management Plan template [DOC, 759 KB].